StilyanaS/tennisappstilyana/README.md

 ## Documentation

-To start editing the project you need
+To start editing the project you need to:

 1. Have installed npm package (command: npm i)
 2. Clone the project on local